 - Consume alcoholic beverages if you are under the age of 21 (or if you are 21 or older, to consume alcohol in a public place with an open container such as a glass or open can)

 - Use or possess tobacco products if you are under the age of 18

 Health and Safety Matters

 Your health and safety are of the utmost concern to Language On.
 Although Language On does not require our students to purchase health insurance, we strongly recommend that you obtain some type of health insurance while in the United States.
-Unlike in many other countries, neither the government of the United States nor the government of Florida provides free health care to most individuals, including F-1 visa students.
+Unlike in many other countries, neither the government of the United States nor the government of Florida or Utah provides free health care to most individuals, including F-1 visa students.
 Also, the cost of health care, even for minor illnesses or injuries, is much higher in the United States than in most of the rest of the world.
 This is also true for many prescription medications.

 If you experience a health crisis or emergency – defined as a serious medical condition or injury which, if left untreated, could result in permanent disability or a chronic serious medical condition – you have the legal right to be provided treatment in a hospital emergency room, even if you do not have health insurance and even if you do not have the money to pay for the care.
 However, you may receive a bill for these services, which could be extremely high (as much as tens of thousands of dollars) and which you may have the legal obligation to repay.
 If you experience an illness or injury that is not an emergency and you do not have a primary care physician in the United States, you can go to an urgent care clinic.
 At an urgent care clinic, you can receive immediate medical treatment for less serious illnesses and injuries for a reasonable price.